4 Ideas to Get Through Indecision

 1. I don't worry about the decision being #wrong.

-Ultimately, the majority of us are not out here trying to wreak havoc on our own lives or anyone else's lives by deliberately making decisions that will blatantly harm anyone.
-I bet you that the struggle really lies in trying to make a decision that is good for yourself and those you love.
-I give myself a break and no longer worry if my decision will cause some catastrophic domino effect.
-If you are concerned about what 'other people' will think, I can tell you that this is where much of the indecision will rest.
-Release that pressure to please others!
-Your decisions must be best for you and you first!
+Ultimately, the majority of us are not trying to wreak havoc on our own lives or anyone else's by deliberately making decisions that will blatantly harm anyone.
+The real struggle often lies in trying to make decisions that are good for ourselves and those we love.
+I've learned to give myself a break and no longer worry if my decisions will cause some catastrophic domino effect.
+If you're concerned about what 'other people' will think, I can tell you that this is where much of the indecision will rest.
+Release the pressure to please others!
+Your decisions must be the best for you and yourself first!

 2. Unless it is an emergency, there is no need to rush trying to figure it all out today.